electrify-RVA/electrify-rva.github.io/docs/index.md

 ---
 layout: page
-title: We found a toxic gas leak in your neighborhood
+title: There’s a toxic gas leak in your neighborhood.
+Richmond has yet to act.
 ---

+Richmond is failing to act on thousands of toxic gas leaks despite the strong possibility of harm to our health, safety, and financial well being.
+Many chemical leaks are located near our homes, our schools, businesses, and parks.
+The only way to address this pollution problem is to hold city leadership accountable.

+### Why does Richmond have a toxic gas leak problem?

-And Richmond is failing to act despite the possibility of explosion.
-Many leaks are located near homes, schools, businesses, and parks.
-Richmond Gas Works, owned a run by the city, maintains a network of severely leaking gas pipes under neighborhoods throughout the city and counties.
-Some pipes are 100 years old.
-Hundreds of miles of pipes are decayed and leaking, and nearly a thousand gas leaks require fixes by Richmond's Department of Public Utilities.
-Dozens of these leaks are liable to ignite or explode.
+Richmond Gas Works is owned and run by the city and maintains a large network of 100 year old, constantly leaking methane (natural gas) pipes under neighborhoods throughout the city and counties.
+Hundreds of miles of pipes are decaying with nearly a thousand gas leaks that require repair or replacement by Richmond’s Department of Public Utilities.
+Leaks have the potential to ignite or explode, jeopardizing the safety of surrounding residents.

+The below interactive map shows the leaks Beyond Methane RVA knows about and their severity.

 {% include leak-map.html %}

-\
+### Pollution leaks are both dangerous and expensive for utility customers.

-Unfortunately leaks just scratch the surface of Richmond's methane problem.
-They are not only able to [explode][Explosive], but they also waste gas which customers pay for.
-The expansive network of leaky pipes in Richmond could potentially cost [several hundred million dollars][pipeline] to replace, which customers will pay for.
+Unfortunately leaks just scratch the surface of Richmond’s methane problem.
+Not only could every leak lead to an explosion, they also waste gas which customers pay for.
+The expansive network of leaky pipes in Richmond will cost [several hundred million](./by_the_numbers.md) dollars to replace – all of which customers will pay for through their monthly utility bills.
+As long as Richmond relies on methane gas, the health and financial wellbeing of residents is at risk.
-The tough financial position Richmond's gas utility is in requires that we think outside the box to protect residents and small businesses.

-Fortnately, Richmond doesn't have to keep doing this.
-We can move beyond methane.
+There is a solution to Richmond’s gas leak crisis.
+We must move beyond methane.

-[Explosive]: ./news
-[pipeline]: ./pipelines.md